 - Gurung village and rich culture as well as modern facilities

 - View of the amazing flora and fauna

 - Beautiful view of the Annapurna range, Himchuli, Machhapuchhre mountains.

 - Hot spring at Jhinu Danda

-Jomsom Muktinath Trek is a 9-day trek and is suitable for first-time trekkers too.
+Jomsom Muktinath Trekking in Nepal in February is a 9-day trek and is suitable for first-time trekkers too.
 And if you are looking to make the best use of your trip with a trek, Jomsom Muktinath Trekking is a great option to consider.

 It is at a maximum elevation of 3850 meters above sea level.